tGecko/PANE-QoLFixes/README.md

-# PANE-QoLFixes Pharaoh: A New Era quality of life fixes
+Pharaoh: A New Era quality of life fixes

 Interested in modding?
 Join [our discord!](https://discord.gg/kGnAesaG)